Maximum principles for matrix-valued regular functions of a quaternionic variable

 \section{Abstract}

-A quaternionic matrix-valued regular function is a map $F: \Omega \rightarrow M_n(\mathbb{H})$ whose entries are regular functions of a quaternion variable, where $\Omega$ is a domain in $\mathbb{H}$.
+A quaternionic matrix-valued regular function is a map $F: \Omega \rightarrow M_n(\mathbb{H})$ whose entries are (left) regular functions of a quaternion variable, where $\Omega$ is a domain in $\mathbb{H}$.
 Our aim is to bring out some maximum norm principles for such functions.
-We derive a decomposition theorem for such functions, using the notion of maximizing vectors.
+We derive an SVD type decomposition theorem for such functions, using the notion of maximizing vectors.
 Some maximum principles for singular values of matrix-valued regular function are brought out next.
 We then proceed to prove a Fisher type approximation theorem for regular functions $f: \mathbb{B} \rightarrow \overline{\mathbb{B}}$ that are continuous on $\partial \mathbb{B}$, in terms of convex combinations of finite Blaschke products over $\mathbb{H}$ ($\mathbb{B}$ being the quaternionic unit ball).
 This in turn yields a Fisher type approximation theorem for an $n \times n$ matrix-valued regular function on the quaternionic unit ball, where each entry of the matrix satisfies the same condition as above.